sonic-net/SONiC/doc/mgmt/Docker to Host communication.md

 # 3 Design
 ## 3.1 Overview

 The feature extends the SONiC management framework to add a D-Bus service on the host.
 This service will register against a known endpoint, and will service requests to the endpoint.
-Application modules will add snippets to the host service, which will automatically register their endpoints, and the app module in the container can use the APIs provided in Translib to send the request to the host, and either wait for the response (if the request was synchronous), or receive a channel and wait for the request to return the response on the channel (asynchronous request).
+Application modules will add "applets" to the host service, which will automatically register their endpoints (D-Bus objects and methods).

+The client application module in a container (e.g. management or telemetry) can use the APIs provided in Translib to send the request to the host - essentially, make a (remote) D-Bus method call, and either wait for the response (if the request was synchronous), or receive a channel and wait for the request to return the response on the channel (asynchronous request).

 The architecture of a D-Bus host service in a SONiC environment is illustrated in the diagram below: